stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 ```

 Here, `spec.snapshotContentName` field specifies the name of the `VolumeSnapshotContent` crd.
 It also represents the actual snapshot name that has been saved in Google Cloud.
-If we navigate to the `Snapshots` tab in the GCP console, we will see the snapshot `snapcontent-c1bc3390-a6c7-11e9-9f3a-42010a800050` has been stored successfully.
+If we navigate to the `Snapshots` tab in the GCP console, we are going to see the snapshot `snapcontent-c1bc3390-a6c7-11e9-9f3a-42010a800050` has been stored successfully.

 <figure align="center">
   <img alt="Stash Backup Flow" src="/docs/images/guides/latest/volumesnapshot/deployment.png">